-This volunteer group hosts many fundraisers, including bingo during Good Neighbor Days, bake sales (at the Howard Lake annual craft and art expo in November, and at the business expo in the spring), a concession stand at home football games, and an annual fall garage sale.
+This is a volunteer group that hosts many annual fundraisers, which include bingo during Good Neighbor Days, bake sales at the Howard Lake annual craft and art expo in November and the Business Expo in the spring, a concession stand at home football games, and an annual fall garage sale.

 The Knights of Columbus was established to help the needy and support religious vocations, while also promoting charity, unity, fraternity, and patriotism within the order.

 Its purpose is to speak out for the lives of the unborn, the aged, and the mentally-challenged.